PSY329F2024/Casey-Zhang-Portfolio/README.md

 - <ins>Gap:</ins> However, there has yet to be studies that specifically investigate the social identity factors that contribute to grit in the adolescent age group.

 ### Present Study 🎯
 - The present study has two aims.
 First, it seeks to investigate whether self-control as a social identity factor is associated with grit.
 Second, it explores two potential moderators of this relationship, gender and race.
+In other words, it looks at whether the connection depends on the person's gender and race.
 - <ins>Research Question:</ins> Do adolescents who have higher self-control possess higher levels of grit?
 If so, do gender and race moderate this relationship?
   - This question is meaningful as adolescents are in a critical period of academic development, prompting an urgency to investigate the social identity factors that increase grit in this age specific group.